A building, a history, an ambition

 The relocation of the activities of the Citroën garage marks the start of a new age, resolutely geared towards culture!

 In 2015, the Urban Development Corporation (SAU-MSI) of the Brussels-Capital Region purchased the Citroën-Yser garage with the aim of developing on that site an international cultural hub, as requested by the Government of the Brussels-Capital Region.
 During two years, the garage continued its activities, while Citroën built new facilities.
 In the meantime, the SAU-MSI launched a tendering process for an evaluation mission, followed by an international competition, taken up by the Kanal Foundation, for the creation of an architectural project for the conversion of the site.
 The winning project was announced in late March 2018, a few weeks before the opening of the former Citroën garage for a prefigurative year, before several years of conversion work.
-The museum is scheduled to reopen in its definitive form in late 2022, early 2023.
+The museum is scheduled to reopen in its definitive form in 2024.